-Monument.
+March 10, 2023 Page: 4 of 12 Monument.
 Ezekiel was born in Virginia in 1844 and was attending the Virginia Military Institute (VMI) as its first Jewish cadet at the outbreak of the Civil War.
 Ezekiel fought at the Battle of New Market in 1864 and in the trenches outside Richmond near the war's close.
-After finishing his dedication at VMI in 1866, he moved to Berlin in 1886 to study at the Royal Academy of Art.
+After finishing his education at VMI in 1866, he moved to Berlin in 1868 to study at the Royal Academy of Art.
 Ezekiel moved to Rome after winning the Michel-Beer Prix de Rome from the Academy in 1874.
-Public commissions by Moses Ezekiel n the United States include "Religous Liberty" in Plinheldphia, the Thomas Jefferson Momument tunktoky, the Jefferson Momument tunktoky stands before the Rotunda as well as the statue of Homer at the University of Virginia, and "Virginia Mourning her Dead" at VMI (Wrenshall 1910:12255-12264).
-Although the monument and grave markers have not changed since its completion in 1914, the original pedestrian pathways leading to and encircling the monument without the walks, indicating that they may have been removed as early as the late 1910s.
-Forture strubus forma a circle just inside the inner-most ring of grave markers.
+Public commissions by Moses Ezekiel no the United States include "Religious Liberty" in Philadelphia, the Thomas Jefferson Monument in Louisville, Kentucky, the Jefferson Monument which stands before the Rotunda as well as the statue of Homer at the University of Virginia, and "Virginia Mourning her Dead" at VMI (Wrenshall 1910:12255-

+Although the monument and grave markers have not changed since its completion in 1914, the original pedestrian pathways leading to and encircling the monument were removed and replaced with lawn.
+A photograph dated circa 1910-1920 shows the monument without the walks, indicating that they may have been removed as early as the late 1910s.
+Four sections of shrubs form a circle just inside the inner-most ring of grave markers.
 Trees flank either side of the shrubs on the south.
-The entrances to the north and south have bustes.
+The entrances to the north and south have bushes.

 DHR Staff, 2019, based on 2011 data: This bronze sculpture standing on a granite base and plinth commemorates Confederate dead.

 Included in Timothy Sedore's "An Illustrated Guide to Virginia's Confederate Monuments" as monument number 135 on page 114.

-December 2022: Corrections: Stutpure: H: 30' 3/4'', W: Approximately, 18' 7" Depth: 15'6".
-1b.
-Per the 232' Wi 17' Depth: 15'6".
-1c.
-Orrection: The statue stands on a pedestal with four cinerary urns, one for each year of the war, and is supported by a frieze with 14 shields, one for each of the 11 Confederate states of Maryland, Kentucky, and Missouri.
-3. Correction: Moses Ezekiel Moved to Berlin in 1869, not 1868.
-4a.
-Source: Ezekiel, Mosese: Tabanto Source states and which sta
+December 2022 Corrections